Captain Edward William John Manners

 Charles Henry Alexander Paget, 6th Marquess of Anglesey was born on 14 April 1885.1 He was the son of Lord Alexander Victor Paget and Hon.
 Hester Alice Stapleton-Cotton.1 He married Lady Victoria Marjorie Harriet Manners, daughter of Henry John Brinsley Manners, 8th Duke of Rutland and Marion Margaret Violet Lindsay, on 3 August 1912.1 He died on 21 February 1947 at age 61.1

-He was educated at Eton College, Windsor, Berkshire, England.1 He was educated at Royal Military College, Sandhurst, Berkshire, England.1 He succeeded to the title of 6th Marquess of Anglesey [U.K., 1815] on 14 March 1905.1 He succeeded to the title of 15th Lord Paget, of Beaudesert [E., 1549] on 14 March 1905.3 He succeeded to the title of 9th Baronet Bayly, of Placenewyd, co.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.1 He succeeded as the 6th Marquess of Anglesey [U.K., 1815] on 14 March 1905.1 He succeeded as the 15th Lord Paget, of Beaudesert [E., 1549] on 14 March 1905.3 He succeeded as the 9th Baronet Bayly, of Placenewyd, co.
 Anglesey and Mount Bagenall, co.
-Louth [I., 1730] on 14 March 1905.4 He succeeded to the title of 7th Earl of Uxbridge, co.
-Middlesex [G.B., 1784] on 14 March 1905.3 He held the office of Mayor of Burton-on-Trent in 1911.5 He gained the rank of Captain in the service of the Royal Horse Guards (Blues) (Reserve of Officers).5 He was Aide-de-Camp to the General Officer Commanding, Egypt in 1915.5 He was Assistant Military Secretary to General Officer Commanding, Ireland in 1916.5 He was invested as a Commander, Legion of Honour.5 He was decorated with the award of the Order of the Nile (4th class).5 He held the office of Lord Chamberlain to HM Queen Mary between 1922 and 1947.5 He was invested as a Knight Grand Cross, Royal Victorian Order (G.C.V.O.) in 1928.5 He held the office of Deputy Lieutenant (D.L.) of Anglesey.5 He gained the rank of Lieutenant-Colonel in the service of the Home Guard.5 He held the office of Lord-Lieutenant of Anglesey between 1942 and 1947.5
+Louth [I., 1730] on 14 March 1905.4 He succeeded as the 7th Earl of Uxbridge, co.
+Middlesex [G.B., 1784] on 14 March 1905.3 He held the office of Mayor of Burton-on-Trent in 1911.5 He gained the rank of Captain in the Royal Horse Guards (Blues) (Reserve of Officers.)5 He was Aide-de-Camp to the General Officer Commanding, Egypt in 1915.5 He was Assistant Military Secretary to General Officer Commanding, Ireland in 1916.5 He was appointed Commandeur, Ordre national de la Légion d'honneur.5 He was awarded the Order of the Nile 4th class.5 He held the office of Lord Chamberlain to HM Queen Mary between 1922 and 1947.5 He was appointed Knight Grand Cross, Royal Victorian Order (G.C.V.O.) in 1928.5 He held the office of Deputy Lieutenant (D.L.) of Anglesey.5 He gained the rank of Lieutenant-Colonel in the Home Guard.5 He held the office of Lord-Lieutenant of Anglesey between 1942 and 1947.5

 Children of Charles Henry Alexander Paget, 6th Marquess of Anglesey and Lady Victoria Marjorie Harriet Manners